paramaggarwal/blog/content/building-a-wifi-twitter-display:-scrolling-tweets/index.md

 ---
-title: "Building a WiFi Twitter Display: Scrolling Tweets"
+title: 'Building a WiFi Twitter Display: Scrolling Tweets'
-description: "In the previous post — Combining multiple LED matrix modules we explored the use of three LED matrix displays to show scrolling text.
-But the text was pre-programmed in the code, and hence was not of…"
+description: 'In the previous post — Combining multiple LED matrix modules we explored the use of three LED matrix displays to show scrolling text.
+But the text was pre-programmed in the code, and hence was not of…'
-date: "2016-02-20T15:06:08.646Z"
+date: '2016-02-20T15:06:08.646Z'
 categories:
   - DIY Projects
   - Arduino
   - Internet of Things